SAP-samples/cloud-businessrules-samples/README.md

 - From content in **rulesproject** folder:
   - Open Business Rules Editor and import the project using the **Import** button on the Manage Projects screen

-## Getting Started For Business Rules in Cloud Foundry Environment
+## Getting Started with Business Rules in Cloud Foundry Environment
 * Download the content from [git](https://github.com/SAP/cloud-businessrules-samples/tree/master/cf-apps)
 * Follow the instructions in [README](https://github.com/SAP/cloud-businessrules-samples/blob/master/cf-apps/README.md)